learn-co-students/intro-to-capybara-online-web-pt-051319/README.md

 #### Passing the Second Test: Adding the Greeting Form Requirement

 Great, step 1, get a basic test and application working, is done!
-Let's now add tests for the HTML form that will allow a user to provide their name for the greeting.
+Let's now add tests for the HTML form that will allow users to provide their name for the greeting.
 When our tests pass, our form at `/` will look like:

 ![Form](https://dl.dropboxusercontent.com/s/1zocl86jv9qguth/2015-09-29%20at%206.00%20PM%20%281%29.png)